 Always remember (or write down) how much you paid for your unusual initially, this will help you determine if you’re making a profit on a trade or not.

 You can also try and trade your unusual for CSGO items, this requires some basic knowledge of both the TF2 & CSGO market though.
 And I would say based on my experience you’ll have an easier time trading your CSGO items for TF2 items than the other way around.
 The CSGO economy is much bigger and a lot of the CSGO skins are quite stable, making the CSGO economy much more appealing for some traders.

 Sell it without a profit or a slight loss to one of the many trade bots on Backpack.tf, just check out the unusuals listing page on Backpack.tf and you’ll most likely find trading bots willing to buy your hat, just be prepared that they will pay under the unusual’s value.

 Selling it for real money over at Marketplace.tf can be a good way of getting your hats sold, just be aware that there’s a 10% sales fee when selling your unusual and that could eat up some of your profit.
 After the sale you can cash out through Paypal or spend your newly earned money on the site.

-You can also try Opskins/Bitskins, these two site don’t have as many TF2 traders dealing with unusuals so it can be hard to sell your hats over there, your best bet for unusuals is selling it on Marketplace.tf.
+You can also try Bitskins, this site doesn’t have as many TF2 traders dealing with unusuals so it can be hard to sell your hats over there, your best bet for unusuals is selling it on Marketplace.tf.